-Experts tell of ancient Irish kings violent and gruesome deaths but what is the truth behind these amazingly well-preserved bog bodies house in this Dublin museum.
+Experts tell of ancient Irish kings' violent and gruesome deaths but what is the truth behind these amazingly well-preserved bog bodies housed in this Dublin museum.

 The first time I took my sons to the National Museum of Archaeology in Dublin.
 It was a great success; they were amazed by the hordes of ancient gold, fascinated by the Viking swords and longship, but what excited us all the most was the exhibition entitled 'Kingship and Sacrifice'.